molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

   * Restoring of the AABW in the southern ocean, defined by density sigma-2 > 37.16 (Rintoul classification)

 ### 2.6 Continental freshwater fluxes files
-This is the central part of IMHOTEP, and a particular attention is brought to the building of input files used in NEMO for introducing these freshwater fluxes.
+This is the central part of IMHOTEP, and a particular attention is paid to the building of input files used in NEMO for introducing these freshwater fluxes.
+#### 2.6.1 NEMO modules:
 Basically, NEMO offer three different modules to take the continental freshwater flux into account: (i) the river runoff module (RNF), (ii) the ice-shelf module (ISF) and (iii) the iceberg module (ICB).
   * In **RNF**, the river discharges (kg/m2/s) are introduced in coastal model cells, in the vicinity of the river mouths.
 Among